Cprime50/Dpj-Blog/exampleSite/content/blog/resolving-a-hugo-error-error-calling-concat-ressources-must-be-same-media-type.md

-#### Resolving a Hugo Error
+#### Overcoming Hugo Errors: A Step-by-Step Guide

-If you're using Hugo to build your websites, you may have encountered errors during the build process.
-These errors can sometimes be cryptic, leaving you in a state of fustration, wondering how to fix them.
-In this blog post, we'll explore a common Hugo error related to Bootstrap SCSS module and share how we successfully resolved it.
+Building websites with Hugo can sometimes present unexpected challenges, particularly when encountering errors during the build process.
+These errors can often feel cryptic and frustrating, leaving you unsure of how to proceed.
+In this article, we delve into a common Hugo error related to the Bootstrap SCSS module and provide a detailed walkthrough of how we successfully resolved it.

 ## The Error Message

-The error message we encountered looked like this:
+The error message we encountered  was as follows:

 {{< highlight go "linenos=table,hl_lines=8 15-17,linenostart=22" >}}
 Error: Error building site: TOCSS: failed to transform "main_parsed.scss" (text/x-scss): resource "scss/scss/main.scss_6c95cc1249b26b124274204dbf970c34" not found in file cache